ActiveBrainAtlas2/preprocessing-pipeline/docs/user/PROCESS.md

 are then used to create clean images in */net/birdstore/Active_Atlas_Data/data_root/pipeline_data/DKXX/preps/CHX/thumbnail_cleaned/*
 ##### Retraing the masking objection detection model
-1. After the masks have been chekced for quality, we can take the good masks and retrain the model to make the entire process better.
-To do that follow these steps:
+1. After the masks have been checked for quality, we can take the good masks and retrain the model to make the entire process better.
+To do that, follow these steps:
-    1. Take the good final masks from */net/birdstore/Active_Atlas_Data/data_root/pipeline_data/DKXX/preps/masks/thumbnail_masked/* and copy them to  */net/birdstore/Active_Atlas_Data/data_root/brains_info/masks/thumbnail_masked* The file names must be named like: DKXX.249.tif.
+    1. Take the good final masks from */net/birdstore/Active_Atlas_Data/data_root/pipeline_data/DKXX/preps/masks/thumbnail_masked/* and copy them to  */net/birdstore/Active_Atlas_Data/data_root/brains_info/masks/thumbnail_masked* The file names must be named like: *DKXX.249.tif*.
 The animal name must be prepended to the actual file name.
     1. Take the normalized images from */net/birdstore/Active_Atlas_Data/data_root/pipeline_data/DKXX/preps/CH1/normalized* and copy them to */net/birdstore/Active_Atlas_Data/data_root/brains_info/masks/normalized* Again, prepend the animal name to the file.